emdeh/rmit-img-classifier/Documentation/About.md

 8. a way to trigger help if ran with no flags
 9. make remote the only env yaml
 10. logging
+11. check examples in readme are accurate
+12. fix up structure